 Information regarding the cost of attending State Technical College can be found here.

-STC’s cost of attendance for financial aid eligibility can be found here.
+STC’s cost of attendance for financial aid eligibility can be found on the College Navigator website.

 Net Price Calculator

 A net price calculator for the college can be found here.